ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

  - scheduled time to next screening based on algorithm tree irregardless of whether they attended screening.
  - For those who are in Branch A, B, C (yearly screening): truncated normal distribution with mean 364 days, SD +/- 156 days, lower limit is 100 days, upper limit is 700 days
  - for those in Branch D (every two years screening): truncated normal distribution with mean 728 days, SD +/- 156 days, lower limit is 200 days, upper limit is 1400 days
- - initiate the population with the assumption that their 'last' screening was uniformly distributed in the year before sim start.
- - those enter age 30 during the sim will have their next screening uniformly distributed in their 30th year of life.
- - those who are 69 will have their usual scheduled screening according to screening algorithm.
-If screening is due and simulant has aged into 70 years old, then they do not attend screening.

 .. todo::